RafaelCRC/UploadDownloadApp/documentation/local/README.md

 git clone https://github.com/RafaelCRC/UploadDownloadApp.git
 ```

-If you are going to use the scripts to start the application, you wont need to install anything, every requirement will be installed automatically
+If you are going to use the scripts to start the application or do it mannually, you will need for both:

+1. Install MySQL Server:

+You need to install MySQL on your machine.
+Download and install MySQL from the official website or use a package manager for your operating system.

+2. Create a connection with the correct parameters or update in both ./util/start-local.js and nodemon.json. that being:

+- host: localhost
+- user: root
+- password: root

+be sure to create the connection on port 3306.

 If you are going to run the application manually, you are going to need the following prerequisites: